zha0/vmmap-win-cmd/README.md

 ## vmmap-win-cmd
-get process vmmap on windows, just like cat /proc/PID/maps in linux the src code changed from https://github.com/twpol/vmmap , but I complete the protection str
+get process vmmap on windows, just like cat /proc/PID/maps in linux the src code changed from https://github.com/twpol/vmmap , but I modify the protection str(and not completed yet)

 ## usage
 > 1. vmmap -pid \<pid>